Thinkers360

 The Myth of Strategy as a Fixed Plan

 Traditional strategy still conjures images of boardroom meetings, long-term plans, and rigid frameworks.
-Organizations that cling to outdated strategies risk irrelevance in fast-moving industries and will see their favorite tools become obsolete.
+Companies that cling to outdated processes risk irrelevance in fast-moving industries and will see their favorite tools become obsolete.
 The classic red, yellow and green risk chart doesn’t seem to respond well to the changes in AI capability.
 How would they assess the impact of AI, if we are unsure of its capabilities?
 Should Agentic AI be medium or high risk?
 How will they assess the risk of LLMs when it never existed in their industry?
 In such cases, strategy should not be a fixed blueprint but instead a dynamic process of discovery and refinement.

 A strategy around ‘discovery and refinement’ is still very intentional.
 For example, some companies launch pilot programs or prototypes to test market responses before committing to full-scale implementation.
 Others prefer iterative processes, where small teams experiment with different solutions, gather user feedback, and adjust their products.
 Maintaining this cycle of discovery and refinement is also called organizational learning.